n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.kobotoolboxtrigger.md

+---
+title: KoBo Toolbox trigger node - n8n Documentation
+description: Documentation for the KoBo Toolbox trigger node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # KoBo Toolbox trigger

 [KoBo toolbox](https://www.kobotoolbox.org/) is a field survey and data collection tool that makes it easy to design interactive forms to be completed offline from mobile devices.
 It is available both as a free cloud solution or as a self-hosted version.